Search

 Get your hands on a student list.
 The list should include important information such as grade level, classroom teacher, ELP level and home language.
 Sometimes I need to ask the registrar at my school for a list, but most of the time I can find it on my district’s EL database site.
 You’ll also want a list of ELP scores from last year (preferably from the past two years) so that you can analyze student proficiency levels AND growth in each language domain.
 This is key in determining strengths and areas of need.

 Once you have your student lists, you can begin thinking about how you want to group your students.
-I’m lucky, in my district to have the autonomy of grouping my students the way that best targets their needs.
+In my district, I have the autonomy of grouping my students the way that best targets their needs.
 Some schools/districts group students for you AND make your schedule, giving you no control in these two areas.
 If you are able to group your own students, I like to group based on language need with about 6 students per group.
 When I have small homogeneous groups, it allows me to really target students’ linguistic needs.

 I usually use something like this to map out my groups.